CityofToronto/bdit_data-sources/gis/text_to_centreline_geometry_scripts/QC/README.md

 `csv` file to look at: `overlapping_geometry.csv`

+One reason that two bylaw geometries could overlap because there are two bylaws in effect that occur in the same location.
+These bylaws should be reported to the person who is in charge of maintaining the bylaw dataset (Aakash knows who this person is).

+Another reason could be that one (or potentially both) of the bylaws are matched incorrectly.

 ## Outputs with at least one street with a similar name close to it

 See the documentation on the [street_name_arr](../README.md) variable (assigned in Step 3 section) to understand it.